alexlobera/leanjs_OLD_NX/src/pages/react/unit-testing-fundamentals-explained-using-javascript.md

 We also use this example when we start teaching testing in JavaScript 😛.
 People tend to find it obvious that it’s **predictable and doesn’t produce side-effects**.
 They also find it very easy to test.

+### What we will never see, in theory

-The problem they often find is that it doesn’t quite look like the code they write in real-world applications.
-They say the sum function is too simple compared to the code in real-world applications.
+The problem they often find with very simple code examples is that it doesn’t quite look like the code we see in real-world applications.
+They say the sum function is too simple compared to the code we write in real-world applications.

 I observe two main differences between the sum function and the real-world code:
 Real world code is made of many units, not just one.
 Those units might have dependencies between each other.

 Real world code has side-effects.
 I/O operations are side-effects.
 Therefore all applications have side effects by nature.
 Let me get philosophical, if a program has no side-effects at all, does the program exist if you can’t see or communicate with it?
 If a tree falls in a forest with no side-effects… did it fall?

 <img placeholder-height="372px" src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fside-effects-min.png?alt=media" alt="Apps with no side-effects?"></img>